-To provide power to an accessorv in the engine compartment, connect the #901 and #906 wires.
-This can be accomplished by splicing the two wires together, using male and female insulated terminals, or double up at a connection as shown on the previous page.
-If powering an accessory, make sure to replace the 5-amp fuse in the fuse block on the circuit labeled "ELECTRIC FAN". diagram to the right shows wiring a relay that will activate any time the ignition switch is in the "ON/RUN" position.
+To provide power to an the accessory in engine compartment, connect the #901 and #906 wires.
+This can be accomplished by splicing the two wires together, using male and female insulated terminals, or double up at a connection as shown above.
+If powering an accessory, make sure to replace the 5-amp fuse in the fuse block on the circuit labeled "ELECTRIC FAN."

-If a rocker or switch toggle is desired to control an accessorv or accessory relay, #906 and #901 will need to be wired to the switch.
+If a rocker or toggle switch is desired to control an accessory or accessory relay, #906 and #901 will need to be wired to the switch.
 A ground wire will be to be added for those using a switch with backlighting

-The diagram below depicts the most common way #906 and #901 will be used; #906 and #901 connected, with #901 in the engine compartment providing 12v to a fan relay.
-The relay is then ground activated using a temperature switch installed on the engine.
-Painless offers numerous Fan Relay Kits, part #30100 thru #30130.
+The diagram to the right depicts the most common way #906 and #901 will be used: #906 and #901 connected, with #901 in the engine compartment providing 12v to a fan relay.
+The relay is then ground activated using a temperature switch installed on the engine. offers Painless numerous Fan Relay Kits, part #30100 thru #30130.

-A/C - Heat System
+A/C - HEAT SYSTEM

 BROWN: 14-gauge wire, printed, [ACC.
-SECTION] #904 TO A/C HEAT (IGN POWER), this wire provides a switched ignition power source for a factory or aftermarket A/C system and comes from the 30-amp AC/HEAT fuse.
+SECTION] #904 TO A/C / HEAT (IGN POWER), this wire provides a switched ignition power source for a factory or aftermarket A/C system and comes from the 30-amp A/C - HEAT fuse.